-- 1. It has been a long standing principle that all teachers should have a basic working knowledge of First Aid and for them to recognise where medical advice is necessary. - 2.
-A qualified First Aider is however, a person who holds a current First Aid certificate, issued by an organisation whose training and qualification are recognised by the Health and Safety Executive. - 3.
-The First Aid certificate is valid for three years and has to be up dated by means of a refresher course.
-At Houghton Conquest Lower School all staff undergo First Aid refresher training annually and an emergency First Aid scenario annually as good practice. - 4.
-The qualified First Aider is responsible: - a) for ensuring that the First Aid box (or boxes) is properly equipped and stocked and replenished after use.
-Also to check that the items are not used after the expiry date which is shown on the packets - b) when dealing with a casualty, to carry out the following: - assessment of the situation - provide appropriate First Aid treatment - arrange for professional medical help/ambulance if required - ensure the parents are called - inform the Headteacher or their nominated member of the senior management team - carry out record keeping of incident or accident - 5.
-Accident Reporting Records of all cases treated by a First Aider must be made and kept in a safe place.
-They should always be readily available and although there is no time period over which records are to be retained it is suggested that seven years would be an appropriate length of time. - a) Parents should be advised of all First Aid treatment which is given to pupils.
-In Houghton Conquest Lower School First Aid record books called the 'Accident Book' are kept in the mobile and admin office. - b) Accident Book 'Bump notes' completed and signed by a senior manager / teacher are sent home with the pupil on the day minor incident / accident occurs.
+1. It has been a long-standing principle that all teachers should have a basic working knowledge of First Aid and for them to recognise where medical advice is necessary.

+- 2. A qualified First Aider is, however, a person who holds a current First Aid certificate, issued by an organisation whose training and qualification are recognised by the Health and Safety Executive. - 3.
+The First Aid certificate is valid for three years and must be updated by means of a refresher course. - 4.
+The 'nominated' First Aider is responsible: - a) For ensuring that the First Aid box (or boxes) is properly equipped and stocked and replenished after use.
+They also check that all items are in date. - b) When dealing with a casualty, to carry out the following: - assessment of the situation - provide appropriate First Aid treatment - arrange for professional medical help/ambulance if required - ensure the parents are called - inform the Headteacher or their nominated member of the senior leadership team - carry out record keeping of incident or accident - 5.
+Accident Reporting records of all cases treated by a First Aider must be made and kept in a safe place.
+They should always be readily available and although there is no time period over which records are to be retained, it is suggested that seven years would be an appropriate length of time. - a) Parents should be advised of all First Aid treatment which is given to pupils.
+In Houghton Conquest Lower School, the First Aid record book is called the 'Accident Book'. - b) Accident Book 'bump notes' completed and signed by the nominated First Aider are sent home with the pupil on the day minor incident / accident occurs.
 A duplicate copy is kept by the school.
-In more severe cases the parents should be informed by telephone by the First Aider and parent requested to come to the School.
+In more severe cases, the parents should be informed by telephone by the First Aider and parent requested to come to the School.
 Any serious incidents / accidents will also be reported via the Central Bedfordshire AssessNET system which will indicate if it should be reported under the Reporting of Injuries, Diseases and Dangerous Occurrences regulations 1995 (RIDDOR).

-In providing First Aid, a First Aider is responsible at all times for their own safety and should not put themselves to unnecessary risks.
+In providing First Aid, a First Aider is always responsible for their own safety and should not put themselves at unnecessary risk.
 First Aiders should not extend their diagnosis and treatment beyond their training and to do so could have legal implications for the individual, establishment and County Council.
 All cases of suspected illness should be referred to either individual GPs or in an emergency to the hospital.